-The relevant proportion of fixed to variable components for senior executive remuneration during 2021 are shown below.
-The table illustrates the annualised remuneration mix for executive KMP, including annualised fixed salary and approved target STIP and LTIP (assuming 100% of target bonus performance is achieved).
+The relevant proportion of fixed to variable components for senior executive remuneration during 2022 is shown below.
+The table illustrates the annualized remuneration mix for executive KMP, including annualized fixed salary and target STIP and LTIP (assuming 100% of target bonus performance is achieved).